grongierisc/formation-template/README.md

 ## 11.1.
 Prerequisites
 In order to use Flask we will need to install flask which is a python module allowing us to easily create a REST service.
-To do this you will need to be inside the docker container to install flask on iris python.
+It was already done automatically but for information the steps are : access the inside of the docker container to install flask on iris python.
 Once you are in the terminal enter :
 ```
 pip3 install flask
 ```

+Or add your module in the requirements.txt and rebuild the container.

 ## 11.2.
 Creating the service